hellogaon/cuMatch/README.md

 Evaluate LSQB Benchmark
 --------

-All datasets and outputs, including logs for each step, are stored under the `BASE_PATH` defined in `./scripts/vars.sh`.
+All datasets and logs are stored under `BASE_PATH` defined in `./scripts/vars.sh`.
 For SF=1000, up to 1.5TB of free disk space may be required.
 Expected logs and final results for all scale factors can be found [here](https://github.com/hellogaon/cuMatch/tree/main/results).

 ### Step 1.
 Download & Preprocess Dataset